Posts Tagged ‘Alternate History’

 George looked back at Henry and added “I think mom wanted out of everything.”

-Remembering how she ran around on him as soon as they settled into their new home, Henry replied, “Yeah I think you’re right George, I think you’re right.”
+Remembering how she ran around on him as soon as they settled into their new home in Pennsylvania, Henry replied, “Yeah I think you’re right George, I think you’re right.”

 Later that afternoon they pulled into the tiny town of Plainfield that seemed to be the center of this mystery.
-Henry previously informed Fred, a local resident, how Bloch contacted his son George about the matter at hand, and Henry had told the man he would call him once he got to town.
-After checking into the hotel room he got Fred on the phone.
+Henry previously informed Roger, a local resident, how Bloch contacted his son George about the matter at hand, and Henry had told the man he would call him once he got to town.
+After checking into the hotel room he got Roger on the phone.
 “Get me a paper and pen.” he instructed George, who handed him the stationary.
-“Ok, empty lot on Archer and Second, about 6 miles out of town.
+“Alright, empty lot on Archer and Second, about 6 miles out of town.
 You can see me in about an hour?
-Ok great, thank you.”
+OK great, thank you.”

 About an hour later Henry and George pulled into an empty lot on the outskirts of Plainfield.
 Before making this trip, George asked why they didn’t just call these people on the phone.
 Whatever the truth was, Henry wanted to find out face to face.